kmehltretter82/frama-c-linux/ivette/tests/README.md

 Note that, to obtain reproducible tests, one should seed a randomizer (see the `randomizer` value in `monkey-testing.spec.ts` for an example).
-For that, one should also launch Ivette with either default settings, by using the `--init-settings` option, or fixed settings, by using the `--with-fixed-settings
+For that, one should also launch Ivette with either default settings, by using the `-settings CLEAN` option, or fixed settings, by using the `--settings
 </path/to/json-file-with-settings>` option.